zambien/vagrant-gravitational/README.md

 The point of this was to learn how to use gravity and keep those notes in an as-code format for easy testing.

-Note that this only gets you to the point of having the gravity control host ready for deployment.
+Note that this repo only gets you to the point of having the gravity control host and 3 deployment nodes ready for deployment.

+## Installation

 To run,

 `vagrant up`

+or if you are in a hurry and want to bring the hosts up in parallel ([which Vagrant does not support](https://www.vagrantup.com/docs/virtualbox/usage.html)):

+`cat hostnames.txt | xargs -P4 -I {} vagrant up {}`

+This will take a while as it will pull down an ubuntu image, stand up 4 servers, update all of them, install ansible, and then install everything needed for gravity.

 Once this completes you will have a gravitational control server with all of the required components: